pingcap/docs/faq/tidb-lightning.md

 ## Can TiKV-Importer be restarted while TiDB-Lightning is running?

-No, Importer stores data of engines in memory.
-Lightning must be restarted once Importer is restarted.
+No. Importer stores some information of engines in memory.
+If Importer is restarted, Lightning must be restarted.